 Now we were visited by Hurricane Irene, and that houseguest did not act like a lady at all.
 Like an angry, bombastic toddler, she rushed through my hometown, leaving branches and trees and power lines in her wake.
 My family and I are among the 500,000 New Jerseyites who lost power.
 I must tell you that living like a frontier woman is not what it’s cracked up to be.

 So far, going 72 hours without electricity, and counting, is not a whole lot of fun.
 Next time I watch “Oklahoma” and “Seven Brides for Seven Brothers” (please, I need to have my cable restored), I will have a newfound appreciation for those square-dancing, gingham-wearing misses.
 I’ve been sans lightbulbs for three days and I have reverted to near deserted-island appearance.
-(And I’m not talking about sultry Brooke Shields in “Bluebluelagoon1 Lagoon.”
+(And I’m not talking about sultry Brooke Shields in “Blue Lagoon.”
 I mean, I’m disheveled, grimy, and grumpy.)

 Wondering if there will ever be light at the end of this tunnel, I am contemplating heading to my nephew’s home in nearby Pennsylvania.
 He has electricity, mold-free living space, Internet service, and television.
 It sounds like the Promised Land to me!
 When I talked to my children about our de-camping from New Jersey and hitting the road, they immediately started to chat about what they needed to pack.

 With nary a mention of socks, undershirts, or pajamas, they talked animatedly about which toys they would bring.
-Their little cousins in PA are under 4 years old, so my kids are cautious dinosaur1about bringing games that have tiny, scattered pieces.
+Their little cousins in PA are under 4 years old, so my kids are cautious about bringing games that have tiny, scattered pieces.
 They don’t want their cousins to choke on a tiny Lego wand or eyeball.
 So, most of the decisions have been about how many “life-size” dinosaurs can be crammed into a duffel bag, or which board games can be played by a pre-K playmate.

 Then my daughter, who is 6, turned to me and asked, “Which doll are you going to bring with you, Mommy?”